Close Menu

 • Chihuahua: Bold, alert, protective, may not tolerate small children as well.

-Comparison Table of Shih-Tzus vs. Other Toy Breeds
+Comparison of Shih-Tzus vs. Other Toy Breeds

 Breed Size & Weight Temperament Grooming Needs Exercise Level Best For